laravel/docs/billing.md

         }));
     }

-Now every time your customer model is updated, its details will be synced with Stripe through a queued closure.
-Additionally, these columns will also be synced upon the first time creation of the Stripe customer.
+Now, every time your customer model is updated, its information will be synced with Stripe.
+For convenience, Cashier will automatically sync your customer's information with Stripe on the initial creation of the customer.

-You may customize the columns used for syncing details by overwriting the corresponding `stripeX` method.
-For example, you may wish to use the `company_name` column instead of the default `name` method:
+You may customize the columns used for syncing customer information to Stripe by overwriting a variety of methods provided by Cashier.
+For example, you may override the `stripeName` method to customize the attribute that should be considered the customer's "name" when Cashier syncs customer information to Stripe:

     /**
-     * Get the name that should be synced to Stripe.
+     * Get the customer name that should be synced to Stripe.
      *
      * @return string|null
      */